FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

 Check the format on the index page of this wiki, but in general what I recommend you do is:

 1. Download the payments file from [here](https://axie.management/tracker/payments).
 I recomend re-naming the file to payments.json.
 If you do not get it from there, you will need to build it yourself.
+If you are planning to use percent payments, in that case, please just have a payments.json that only contains this inside:

+        { }

 2. Have a secrets.json file that only contains this inside: